alex-turnbull/portfolio/README.md

 I was the Team Lead and Lead Developer.
 As the Lead Developer I created all of the core mechanics within the game, including but not limied to: Character controller, local co-op, physics, gameplay, progression.

-Being the Team Lead of this project through the Tranzfuser programme, this required project management, generating monthly reoprts, budgeting and pitching for funding.
+Being the Team Lead of this project through the Tranzfuser programme, this required project management, generating monthly reports, budgeting and pitching for funding.

 *Majority of code in this game was done by me - supported by a team member*